 Split Frame Cutter

-Mirage split frame clamshell cutters are available to cut diameters from as little as 2” up to 48”.
+Mirage split frame clamshell cutters are available to cut diameters from as little as 2” up to 180”.
 As the name suggests, the machine assembly comprises of 2 main sections, which enable the machine to be assembled around the work piece.
-The Mirage split frame cutter range are used regularly for cutting, bevelling and counter boring pipe sections with accuracy, but can also be used to cut through heavy wall valve casings with a thickness as large as 90mm.
+The DL Ricci range of split frame cutters from Mirage are used regularly for cutting, bevelling and counter boring pipe sections with accuracy.

 Flange Facing Machine